tonytins/layover-game/README.md

 ### 📖 Twine

 You will need to import the `.twee` source code into Twine in order to test or build. **DO NOT** open the `index.html`.

+## 🔍 Background

+Normally, modern text adventure games are published online.
+This project aims to experiment with creating an offline version using Tauri.
+It's something I always wanted to try.

 ## 📄 License